Slama305/online-shopping-system/README.md

 # System_analysis
-The first project is about analyzing and designing an e-commerce shopping system.
+The first project is about analyzing and designing an online shopping system.